mikaylamahan/housinghighlights/README.md

   These are the jupyter notebooks that matter (the rest are drafts):
   1. Lloriv's jupyter notebook titled "graph.py"--still needs to be added to this repository.
   2. Mikayla's jupter notebook titled "reading_censusdata_updatedwithgraph.ipynb".
-  3. Ariel's jupyter notebooks titled "sales_by_county-checkpoint.ipynb" and "Median_House_Price-checkpoint.ipynb".
+  3. Ariel's jupyter notebooks titled "sales_by_county.ipynb" and "median_house_price_updated.ipynb".

 Conclusions: